weiyao1996/weiyao1996.github.io/_showcase/default/welcome.md

 ---

 <div class="p-4">
-    <h2>Hiya!</h2>
+    <h2>Hiya!
+Glad you dropped by. </h2>
     <hr />
     <p>
-        Now I live in the UK, a place I dreamed of living in since I was a child.
-The reason is simple, after all, it’s the closest I can get to Hogwarts, as a huge Harry Potter fan.
+        I was born and raised in northern China.
+Over the past four years, my journey took me to the Netherlands for my PhD, and now I live in the UK, a place I’ve dreamed of calling home since childhood.
+For a huge Harry Potter fan like me, it’s the closest I can get to Hogwarts!
     </p>
     <p>
-        I love traveling and photography, always carrying my cameras to capture moments and stories from everyday life.
-Besides beautiful landscapes, I’m also passionate about food, and I enjoy cooking Chinese dishes to share with family and friends.
+        Traveling and photography are my constant companions.
+My camera is always at hand, ready to capture the play of light across natural landscapes or the intricate details of historic architecture.
+From serene countryside vistas to the charm of city streets, every corner tells a story worth preserving.
+Food is another passion of mine, and I delight in cooking Chinese dishes to share with family and friends, filling both plates and hearts.
     </p>
     <p>
-        I have a puppy named Rosie, a cheerful and energetic West Highland White Terrier.
-She’s my first dog and is now 8 months old, bringing so much joy to my life.
+        Life at home is brightened by my playful puppy, Rosie, a cheerful West Highland White Terrier.
+At eight months old, she brings endless energy and joy, turning ordinary days into little adventures.
     </p>
 </div>